About

 • agents, managers, attorneys, financiers and accountants

-As a collaborative art form, filmmaking is a team sport, and our teams are built on the strength and professional preparedness of our collaborators.
+As a collaborative art form, filmmaking is a team sport, and our teams are built on the strength and professional preparedness of all of our collaborators.
 Therefore the work at MPii focuses on developing and sharing better industry standards and practices in all areas of the entertainment field, from story development, through finance and production, to final marketing and distribution, including film theory and criticism.

 Our primary areas of focus are researching and helping to improve industry best practices in: